NOAA-OWP/inundation-mapping/README.md

 ### Configuration

 There are two ways, which can be used together, to configure the system and/or data processing.
 Some configuration is based on input arguments when running `fim_pipeline.sh` described below in the "Produce HAND Hydrofabric" section.
 Another configuration option is based on using a file named `params_template.env`, found in the `config` directory.
 To use this latter technique, copy the `params_template.env` file before editing and remove the word "template" from the filename.
 The `params_template.env` file includes, among other options, a calibrated parameters set of Manning’s n values.
-The new `params_template.env` becomes one of the arguments submitted when running `fim_pipeline.sh`.
+The new `params.env` becomes one of the arguments submitted when running `fim_pipeline.sh`.

 Make sure to set the config folder group to `fim` recursively using the chown command.

 This application has an default optional tool called the `calibration points tool`.
 In order to disable its' use, you can:
-1. Disable it by providing the `-skipcal` command line option to `fim_pipeline.sh` or `fim_preprocessing.sh`.
+1. Disable it by providing the `-skipcal` command line option to `fim_pipeline.sh` or `fim_pre_processing.sh`.
 2. Disable it in the [`params_template.env`](/config/params_template.env) file by setting `src_adjust_spatial="FALSE"`.

 ### Start/run the Docker Container